silvenon/generator-wbp/CONTRIBUTING.md

 ## SVG

 I find SVG a much better choice for icons over icon fonts.
+[This post][svg-vs-font] by Chris Coyier explains it very well, but basically:

   * much smaller file size
   * more semantic
   * better accessibility
+  * no anti-aliasing issues
   * no spacing issues
   * multiple colors
-  * opacity property
-  * stroke property
+  * more styling control
+  * advanced animation capabilities
   * etc.

 The method that worked best for me is `<symbol>` + `<use>`, read more about it [here][svg-symbol].